ray2501/DrillREST/README.md

 DrillREST is using Tcl built-in package http to send request to Apache Drill server and get response.

-I only test this extension on Apache Drill embedded mode.

 This extension needs Tcl 8.6 and tcllib json::write package.